queryluke/masseffect-5e-data/data/rules/damage-and-healing.md

 ### Healing
 Unless it results in death, damage isn't permanent.
 Even death is reversible through experimental cloning.
-Rest can restore a creature's hit points, and medical methods such as a medi-gel or first aid spell can remove damage in an instant.
+Rest can restore a creature's hit points, and medical methods such as a medi-gel or first aid power can remove damage in an instant.

 When a creature receives healing of any kind, hit points regained are added to its current hit points.
 A creature's hit points can't exceed its hit point maximum, so any hit points regained in excess of this number are lost.
 For example, an